stdevPavelmc/cqrlog/compiled/README.md

- #### For now on alpha test binaries 2.6.0.(105) are compiled using system that has GLIBC version 2.35
+ #### For now on alpha test binaries 2.6.0.(107) are compiled using system that has GLIBC version 2.35
  #### If you cannot start Cqrlog after update check your GLIBC version with command console: ldd --version
  #### Update GLIBC if it is below 2.3.5

  #### At the moment there is no new official version source release.
-That is why alpha (105) is far ahead from official.
+That is why alpha (107) is VERY far ahead from official.
- #### You see all changes from changelog @ first start of (104).
+ #### You see all changes from changelog @ first start of (107).
 It can be opened also later from "Help".

 Latest cqrlog alpha test binaries can be found from this folder.
 This folder holds ready compiled binary files of source "loc_testing" that is the version of cqrlog that I am using myself daily.
 They contain all accepted pull requests from official source (that may not be released offically yet) plus some test code that is not pull requested yet (and may not be pull requested ever)

-## ABOUT THIS ALPHA TEST VERSION:
+## ABOUT THESE BINARIES:
- These alpha test binaries also include latest official source updates up to commit:
+ These binaries (cqr0,cqr1,cqr4 zips) include latest official source having updates up to commit:

     Commits on Jul 24, 2022 Merge pull request #529 from OH1KH/direct_load_filter

+ Binaries (cqr2,cqr3,cqr5 zips) include latest official source WITH alpha additions and Pull Requests that have not yet applied.

  To see what are the latest official updates look at <https://github.com/ok2cqr/cqrlog/commits/master>
  To see updates in this alpha version look at <https://github.com/OH1KH/cqrlog/commits/loc_testing>